abearly/ScientiaMobileAngular/Exercise3/readme.md

 - When a user presses "Edit" for a user, a modal appears
 - When a user presses close on the "Edit" modal, the "Users" reset to their original state and the modal closes
 - When a user presses update on the "Edit" modal, the user appears under "Users" on the Admin Page with the updated information and the modal closes
+- When a user updates their own information and changes their "name", the menu welcome message changes to reflect the name change
 - Updating a user uses the API
+- When a user's information is updated, those updates are reflected on the My Account page for that user on a subsequent login
 - If any of the following is true upon update of a user, a error messages appears, the modal data resets, the modal remains open, and no changes exist in the "Users" list
   - The username field is blank
   - The username is not unique